liangqing/syncrypto/README.rst

     xcode-select --install

-Install or Update By pip
+Install And Update By pip
 ------------------------

 After installing all dependencies, you can install ``syncrypto`` by pip_ \: